ikigamisama/Data-Analyzer/README.md

-# CleanDatasetAnalyzer
+# DatasetAnalyzer

-`CleanDatasetAnalyzer` is a Python class designed to analyze datasets and provide valuable insights before performing any data preprocessing.
+`DatasetAnalyzer` is a Python class designed to analyze datasets and provide valuable insights before performing any data preprocessing.
 It offers a comprehensive set of features to explore numeric, categorical, and datetime data, check for missing values, duplicates, and calculate various statistics.
 It can also assess the distribution and normality of numerical columns, and help detect imbalance in the target column.

 ## Features